Sentinel Hub forum is the best place to get in touch with support staff as well as other Sentinel Hub

 A legend may be defined in the advanced layer editor.

-Add the “legend” object in the parent “styles”.
-A legend is specified as JSON object that must have a property named “type” with value “continuous” or “discrete”, depending on a legend type.
-A continuous legend also needs properties “minPosition” and “maxPosition” of a floating point type, and an array that contains stop points of a gradient.
-Each point must have a position of a floating point type and a color in rgb hexadecimal format.
-A color can also be specified using rgb function that accepts percentage values for rgb triplet, just like in CSS language.
-A point can optionally have a label.
-Here is a JSON object example of a continuous legend and the legend itself:
+A continuous legend also needs properties “minPosition” and “maxPosition” of a floating point type, and “gradients” - an array that contains stop points of a gradient.
+Each point must have a “position” of a floating point type and a “color” in rgb hexadecimal format.
+A value for “color” can also be specified using rgb function that accepts percentage values for rgb triplet, just like in CSS language.
+A point can optionally have a “label”.
+The stop points need to be ordered from the lowest “position” value to the highest “position” value (point with the lowest “position” value being the first in the “gradients” array).

 {